-One of the area’s premiere trails, Mount Pleasant rewards hikers with panoramic views.
-The summit has two distinct rocky overlooks that offer panoramic views.
+One of the area’s premiere trails, Mount Pleasant rewards hikers with panoramic views from two distinct rocky overlooks.
 There are several primitive campsites near the summit as well.

 This hike is located within the congressionally designated Mt.
 Pleasant National Scenic Area.

 The Mount Pleasant Trail is a loop.
 Upon parking, the trail goes both left and right (both blazed blue).
 The trail to the right is not as steep, follows an old fire road, and has several small streams to cross.
 The trail to the left is steeper and dry.
 Both trails lead to a saddle and the summit trail, and they are about the same distance.